AmyKrizanWang/demo_wordpress/README.md

 AmyCN1's Notes: This architecture is fully scalable, secure, and ready for enterprise or high-traffic use cases. \

-- To Do List: \
+# To Do List: \
-  next build GitHub Action possible with TravisCI for code validation?
+  Next build good practices with GitHub Action and Travis CI for code validation